Stimulus check qualifications: Find out if you're eligible for $1,400 or more

 Citizenship: Does the IRS consider my household mixed-status?

-includes where just one member has a Social Security number for a third stimulus check.
+The new stimulus bill includes all mixed-status households where just one member has a Social Security number for a third stimulus check.
 That potentially includes families with citizen children and noncitizen parents.

-In the CARES Act from last March, households with a person whoweren't eligible to receive a stimulus check, even if one spouse and a child were US citizens.
+In the CARES Act from last March, households with a person who wasn't a US citizen weren't eligible to receive a stimulus check, even if one spouse and a child were US citizens.

 Eligibility details for noncitizens and the $1,400 stimulus payment

 The CARES Act made a Social Security number a requirement for that first stimulus payment.
 Though other proposals would've expanded the eligibility to those with an ITIN instead of a Social Security number because they're classified as a resident or nonresident alien, this group was excluded in the final bill text that authorized a second stimulus check in December as well.

-The new bill expands the qualifications to include all-- where at least one member has a Social Security number -- for a third check.
+The new bill expands the qualifications to include all mixed-status families -- where at least one member has a Social Security number -- for a third check.

 Can past-due child support affect my stimulus total?

 One more exception for people who are missing payments of any amount and need to claim the stimulus money as a Recovery Rebate Credit in their taxes: The protection from garnishment laid out in the second check doesn't extend to catch-up payments made in the Recovery Rebate Credit, according to the Taxpayer Advocate Service, an independent government agency that works with the IRS.
 That means that all or part of stimulus money received this way could potentially be seized to pay outstanding debts.
 The Taxpayer Advocate Service is urging the IRS to keep rebate credits intact.

 Taxes and stimulus check eligibility: The two go hand-in-hand

 For most people, taxes and stimulus checks are tightly related.
-For example, the most important factor in setting income limits is your , which determines how much of the total stimulus payment you would be entitled to receive.
+For example, the most important factor in setting income limits is your AGI, which determines how much of the total stimulus payment you would be entitled to receive.
 The same holds true with a third stimulus check.